 A clinical (without laboratory tests) diagnosis of whooping cough can only be made with hindsight.
 It can take 2 to 4 weeks before the diagnosis may become clear.

 Some further general observations about the early symptomatic phase.

 Feverishness is unusual, but listlessness in the early stages seems quite common.

 Sometimes the cough is worse in the day, or only at night, or when lying down.
 It varies tremendously from person to person.

-Many people do not have catarrh symptoms in my experience, although most sources of information describe it.
+Many people do not have catarrh symptoms in my experience, although most descriptions of whooping cough describe it.